-In addition to its standard ranges of equipment, L3 ExMac Automation also undertakes many bespoke handling applications.
+In addition to its standard ranges of equipment, Leidos Security Detection & Automation also undertakes many bespoke handling applications.

-L3 ExMac Automation recently designed a new solution for installation of batteries for a new type of hybrid vehicle.
-This system is now fully installed and working at one of our major customers automotive assembly plants.
+We have recently designed a new solution for the installation of batteries for a new type of hybrid vehicle.
+This system is now fully installed and working at one of our major customers' automotive assembly plants.

-In five locations in Saudi Arabia, L3 ExMac - designed 80-tonne vehicle assemblies for high throughput cargo scanners.
+In five locations in Saudi Arabia, Leidos Security Detection & Automation designed 80-tonne vehicle assemblies for high throughput cargo scanners.
 The operation scans vehicles using X-ray equipment and requires trucks to be automatically conveyed through the scanning chamber.

 Five platens are driven around the track via friction drives, with lowerators/elevators at each corner to change the direction of the platens through 90 degrees.